antonkaplanM/DeployAssist/README.md

-# Hello World Node.js App 🚀
+# Deployment Assistant 🚀

-A simple Hello World application built with Node.js and Express, featuring a modern, responsive UI.
+A deployment assistant application built with Node.js and Express, featuring a modern, responsive UI and comprehensive integrations for DevOps workflows.

 ## Features